MicrosoftDocs/sql-docs/docs/advanced-analytics/python/unattended-installs-of-sql-server-python-services.md

 Before beginning the installation process, note these requirements:

-+ The Python service cannot be installed independently of the SQL Server vNext database engine.
++ The Python service cannot be installed independently of the SQL Server 2017 database engine.
 You must include the **SQL** feature.
 + If you are performing an offline install, you must download the required Python components in advance, and copy them to a local folder.
 For download locations, see [Installing Machine Learning Components without Internet Access](../../advanced-analytics/r-services/installing-ml-components-without-internet-access.md).
 + There is a new parameter, */IACCEPTPYTHONLICENSETERMS*, that indicates you have accepted the license terms for using the Python components provided by Continuum Analytics.
 If you do not include this parameter in your command line, setup will fail.
 + To complete setup without having to respond to prompts, make sure that you have identified all required arguments, including those for Python and SQL Server licensing, and for any other features that you might want to install.